 Expertly providing Physio treatment

 He has an interest in pain originating from your neck, shoulder down your arm, including shoulder blades, shoulder, upper arm, elbow and upper back injuries.
-To know more about the types of treatment that we use, please refer to the treatment section.
+To know more about the types of treatment we use, please refer to the treatment section.

 Sport Physiotherapist in Pretoria

 Sport physiotherapy is focused on your biomechanical and structural rehabilitation.
-With targeted goals to maximise your functional movement so you can return to normal daily activities.
+With targeted goals to maximize your functional movement so that you can return to normal daily activities.
 Therefore, this type of therapy is most commonly used to address accidental injuries, sports injuries and resolving physical impairment due to lifestyle and ageing.

-The physiotherapist will focus on the bodies’ main structures of bone, muscle, ligaments and tendons along with the connected systems of the heart, circulation and lungs.
+The physiotherapist will focus on the body’s main structures of bone, muscle, ligaments and tendons along with the connected systems of the heart, circulation and lungs.
 Treatment is tailored to the individual based on their initial assessment.
-Exercise plans and advice are routinely given following treatment, and the number of treatments will vary depending on the patient’s progress in recovery.
+Exercise plans and advice are routinely given following the treatment, and the number of treatments will vary depending on the patient’s progress in recovery.

 Practising Physiotherapy in Pretoria

 Our practices are fully equipped with the newest technologies and treatment rooms to allow our experienced physiotherapists to treat all musculoskeletal conditions.
-Above all, our patients will be assessed to identify the cause of their condition so that treatment can be targeted, appropriate and effective.
+Above all, our patients will be assessed to identify the cause of their condition so that the treatment can be targeted, appropriate and effective.